• Skip to primary navigation

 • Application for project funding must be received via the online application form within the designated application period to be considered for the relevant project cycle.

-• Chapters may submit multiple projects; however, only one may be awarded to each chapter.
+• Chapters may submit multiple projects; however, only one may be awarded to each chapter, depending on project scoring and available resources.

 • All projects submitted MUST be approved by the chapter board.